bluesky/tiled/docs/source/getting-started/10-minutes-to-tiled.md

 ## Search on metadata

 Every entry in Tiled has metadata, which we can access via the `metadata` attribute.
-Tiled does not enforce any requirements on this general; it's arbitrary JSON.
+Tiled does not enforce any constraints on this by default: the metadata may be any key–value pairs.
+In technical terms, it accepts arbitrary JSON.

 Let's take a peek at the first entry to get a sense of what we might search for in this case.